orra-dev/agent-fragile-to-prod-guide-with-cf-agents/stage1-architecture/README.md

 The assumption here is that there's a chat UI interface that forwards requests to the Plan Engine.

-We use lowdb to query and update data in our [data.json](data.json) file - basically a simple JSON based DB.
-This data is shared against all the components.
+We use the **Marketplace Data Service** (a Durable Object) to store and manage products, users, and orders data.
+This approach is Cloudflare-compatible, replacing the previous lowdb/data.json approach.
+The Durable Object provides persistence and state management for our application data.

 1. **Ask for a product recommendation**